 North Charleston Police looking for missing woman

-NORTH CHARLESTON, S.C.
-(WCSC) - North Charleston Police are searching for a 34-year-old woman missing since Nov.
-7.
+CHARLESTON, S.C.
+(WCSC) - Police in North Charleston are looking for a missing 64-year-old woman who was last seen on Nov.
+11.

-Rebecca Blommel was last seen leaving her residence on Nov.
-7, claiming she was headed to Pennsylvania to visit family, police say.
+Cheryl Billups, 64, was last seen checking into the Motel 6 on Ashley Phosphate Road, police say.

-Blommel was last seen driving a silver Honda Pilot with South Carolina plates RQJ186, according to police spokesperson Harve Jacobs.

 Copyright 2022 WCSC.
 All rights reserved.